 Russia attacks Ukrainian electrical power facilities, including major hydroelectric plant

-KYIV, Ukraine (AP) — Russia attacked electrical power facilities in much of Ukraine, including the country’s largest hydroelectric plant, causing widespread outages and killing at least three people, officials said Friday.
+KYIV, Ukraine (AP) — Russia attacked electrical power facilities in much of Ukraine, including the country’s largest hydroelectric plant, causing widespread outages and killing at least five people, officials said Friday.

-Energy Minister German Galushchenko said the nighttime drone and rocket attacks were “the largest attack on the Ukrainian energy sector in recent times.
-The goal is not just to damage, but to try again, like last year, to cause a large-scale disruption of the country’s energy system.”
+President Volodymyr Zlenskyy said more than 60 drones and about 90 rockets were used in the attack.

+The attack came a day after Russia launched 31 missiles in a single attack on the capital.
+It was the largest assault on Ukraine’s energy infrastructure this year and one of the largest since the outbreak of the war, according to Ukrainian authorities.

 The attacks caused a fire at the Dnipro Hydroelectric Station, which supplies electricity to the Zaporizhzhia Nuclear Power Plant, Europe’s largest nuclear power installation.

-The main 750-kilovolt power line to the plant was cut off, International Atomic Energy Agency head Rafael Grossi said early Friday.
-A lower-power backup line was working, he said.
+The main external power line to the plant was cut off, International Atomic Energy Agency head Rafael Grossi said early Friday, but Ukraine’s nuclear energy operator said it was restored several hours later.

 The plant is occupied by Russian troops, and fighting around the plant has been a constant concern because of the potential for a nuclear accident.